 As one of the largest employers in San Bernardino, Dignity Health aspires to play an active role in improving the conditions where their patients and employees live and work.
 Dignity seeks to help San Bernardino rebound from bankruptcy and ensure that all residents have access to the resources they need for a healthy life – jobs, safe housing, transportation, and healthy food.

-Earlier this month, Dignity Health convened a diverse array of stakeholders, including municipal leaders, philanthropy, banks, CDFIs, developers, and community-based organizations to think about how to invest in San Bernardino to make it a place that offers affordable homes and safe, healthy neighborhoods where people can thrive.
+In June, Dignity Health convened a diverse array of stakeholders, including municipal leaders, philanthropy, banks, CDFIs, developers, and community-based organizations to think about how to invest in San Bernardino to make it a place that offers affordable homes and safe, healthy neighborhoods where people can thrive.

 The visit generated several insights that are worth sharing about what it might take to jumpstart a community investment system in places like San Bernardino, including: